promptfoo/promptfoo/site/docs/providers/aws-bedrock.md

 ## Model-graded tests

-If you are using AWS Bedrock, you must override the grader to point to your AWS Bedrock deployment for [model-graded assertions](/docs/configuration/expected-outputs/model-graded/).
+By default, model-graded tests use OpenAI and require the `OPENAI_API_KEY` environment variable to be set.
+When using AWS Bedrock, you have the option of overriding the grader for [model-graded assertions](/docs/configuration/expected-outputs/model-graded/) to point to AWS Bedrock, or other providers.

+Note that because of how model-graded evals are implemented, **the LLM grading models must support chat-formatted prompts** (except for embedding or classification models).

 The easiest way to do this for _all_ your test cases is to add the [`defaultTest`](/docs/configuration/guide/#default-test-cases) property to your config: